Mills University Studies High School

-Mills University Studies High School is a secondary school in Little Rock, Arkansas, serving students in grades 9 through 12 and is one of six high schools within the Pulaski County Special School District.
+Mills University Studies High School is a secondary school in Sweet Home, Arkansas (with a Little Rock postal address), is one of six high schools within the Pulaski County Special School District.
 The school opened on August 25, 1969, and is named after the late Congressman Wilbur Daigh Mills.
 While drawing students from around its home area, Mills also contains a hybrid Gifted & Talented magnet school focusing on college preparation through Advanced Placement courses.

 Its attendance area includes the city of Wrightsville, sections of Little Rock, a portion of Shannon Hills, and the census-designated places of Sweet Home, College Station, Landmark, Hensley, Scott, Woodson, as well as a portion of McAlmont CDP, and the unincorporated community of Ironton.

 Academics

 The assumed course of study for students follow the Smart Core curriculum developed by the Arkansas Department of Education (ADE) with an emphasis on preparing students for "university studies" and college readiness.
 Students complete regular (core and career focus) courses and exams and may select from 36 Advanced Placement (AP) courses and exams that provide an opportunity for college credit.

 Mills is accredited by the ADE and has accredited by AdvancED (formerly North Central Association) since 1962.